Human Resources Assistant Visa Sponsorship Jobs in Hawaii

 Which visa types are most common for human resources assistant roles in Hawaii?

-The H-1B is the most common visa for human resources assistants in Hawaii, provided the role meets USCIS specialty occupation standards, which typically requires a bachelor's degree in human resources, business administration, or a related field.
-Some candidates also enter through the TN visa if Canadian or Mexican, or the E-3 if Australian.
+The H-1B visa is the most common visa for human resources assistants in Hawaii, provided the role meets USCIS specialty occupation standards, which typically requires a bachelor's degree in human resources, business administration, or a related field.
+Some candidates also enter through the TN visa if Canadian or Mexican, or the E-3 visa if Australian.
 Employers in healthcare and higher education tend to be more experienced with sponsorship processes for HR roles.

 Which cities in Hawaii have the most human resources assistant sponsorship jobs?